jyrkioraskari/IFCtoLBD/README.md

 1. What does it mean when IFCtoLBD says Java heap space?

    - The most probable situation for this is when a large file is converted.
-Try to start the program using `run - Java8.bat`.
+Try to start the program using `run.bat`.

 2. Why does the program say: *"Error: Cannot determine which IFC version the model it is: [IFC2X2_FINAL]"*